A Clockwork Orange Dvd

 In fact, it’s not even clear if Kubrick himself ever intended to release a longer version of the film.
 Some reports claim that he was forced to cut the movie down by the studio, while others say that he himself was unhappy with the final product and wanted to release a longer version.
 However, Kubrick never actually spoke about the matter publicly, so it’s difficult to know for sure.

-See also Christine 2 The Revenge Dvd
+See also The Harder They Fall Dvd

 Even if an uncut version of A Clockwork Orange did exist, it’s unlikely that it would be released publicly.
 The studio has never shown any interest in releasing it, and it’s likely that they would have destroyed the footage if it still existed.